Team-2502/Team-2502.github.io/_season2019/BuildDay1.md

 ### Questions
 - _Should we use an Android device as the co-processor and camera?_
+- _Should the human vision camera be the same as the vision camera_?
 - _Do we want multiple human vision cameras?_ (would need switching mechanism so bitrate doesn't RIP)
+- _Do we want a fish-eye lens?
+Might be esp useful if we don't have multiple cameras_.
 - _Do we want a psuedo-birds-eye view_? (might be challenging to get working correctly)
 ![psuedo-birds-eye view](https://i.imgur.com/ohKuoT7.jpg)